 This litigation seeks to ensure that CoreLogic and all tenant-screening companies follow fair housing requirements when they functionally make rental decisions on behalf of landlords, which adversely affected both Ms. Arroyo and the Connecticut Fair Housing Center and its mission of ensuring fair housing for the people of Connecticut.

 On August 7, 2020, the U.S. District Court, District of Connecticut denied CoreLogic’s motion for summary judgment regarding Plaintiffs’ standing and Plaintiffs’ claims of race and national origin discrimination in violation of the Fair Housing Act.
 First, the Court held that both Carmen Arroyo and the Connecticut Fair Housing Center have standing to sue under the Fair Housing Act and the Connecticut Unfair Trade Practices Act.
 Next, the Court found that Plaintiffs had presented sufficient statistical evidence based on national and state data to put into dispute whether CoreLogic’s criminal background reporting system has a disparate impact on African American and Latino people, noting that “disparities adverse to African Americans and Latinos and in favor of whites exist at all stages of the criminal justice process: in arrest rates, in jail detention rates, and in prison incarceration rates.”
 The Court further held that no reasonable factfinder could find that CoreLogic has a business justification for screening applicants solely on the basis that someone has a pending arrest, in the absence of the details of the arrest, which CoreLogic does not necessarily disclose to housing providers.
 The Court found CoreLogic’s evidence that someone who has been arrested once is more likely than others to be arrested again unconvincing, as it “only demonstrates that whatever characteristics are associated with being arrested likely persist over time – and many characteristics, including implicit bias, cultural incompetence, race and place of residence, persist over time.”
 Finally, the Court denied CoreLogic’s motion for summary judgment on Plaintiffs’ intentional race and national origin discrimination claims, ruling that a factfinder at trial could conclude that because CoreLogic was aware that its criminal background screening product could have a disproportionate and arbitrary effect on racial minorities, and that it took no steps to modify its product, Plaintiffs presented evidence of discriminatory intent.
-Trial is currently scheduled for February 2021.

 The U.S. Department of Housing & Urban Development observed in 2016 that excluding rental applicants because of their criminal records disproportionately harms Latinos and African Americans, who are significantly more likely than whites to be arrested or convicted.
 Studies show such disparities are linked to differential enforcement rather than to differences in likelihood of engaging in criminal activity.
 HUD advised that to avoid discriminating, an “individualized review” should be conducted considering the nature of the offense, how long ago it occurred, intervening changed circumstances, and other relevant factors to avoid denying housing to an applicant who does not pose a genuine and ongoing threat to persons or property.
 Further, HUD’s guidance specifically advises landlords not to consider arrests that did not result in a conviction in making their evaluations.